andela-technology/qualified-docs/content/creating-content/evidence-engine/points.md

 Points are one of the advanced configuration features offered that allows you to customize how much a given signal impacts the Qualified Score and related Subscores.
 This is done by assigning a max number of points that a signal, subscore or score factor can count as.

-For example, you might assign "Passed Unit Tests" `100` max points but only assign "Review Scorecard" `50` max points.
+For example, you might assign "Unit Test Accuracy" `100` max points but only assign "Review Scorecard" `50` max points.

 ![Adjustable points configuration view](/images/creating-content/evidence-weighting.png)